A bundle framework for observer design on smooth manifolds with symmetry: Fibre Bundle Structure

-Since the orbits are equivalence classes we will also denote it compactly as $_G[p]$ \footnote{Given a smooth manifold $P$ and a Lie group $G$, we will denote the orbit of $p$ under $G$ (with left action) as $_G[p]$ and under right action as $[p]_G$.
+Since the orbits are equivalence classes we will also denote $\O(p)$ as $_G[p]$ \footnote{Given a smooth manifold $P$ and a Lie group $G$, we will denote the orbit of $p$ under $G$ (with left action) as $_G[p]$ and under right action as $[p]_G$.
 In particular, the smooth manifold $P$ may itself be a Lie group, and $G$ may be a Lie subgroup of $P$.}.
 Let $P/G$ denote the space of all orbits of $\phi$ with $\pi_\phi :P\to P/G$ denoting the canonical projection map.
-That is let $\pi_\phi(p)=_G[p]$. {We will distinguish between $\O(p)$ and $_G[p]$ as follows : we will view $\O(p)$ as a collection of points in $P$ i.e. a subset of $P$ and $_G[p]$ as an element of $P/G$.}. \emph{The infinitesimal generator} of the action is the vector field $\zeta_P\in \mathcal{X}_P$ that is explicitly given by
+That is, $\pi_\phi(p)=_G[p]$. {We will distinguish between $\O(p)$ and $_G[p]$ as follows : we will view $\O(p)$ as a collection of points in $P$ i.e. a subset of $P$ and $_G[p]$ as an element of $P/G$.} These elements can be visualised in Figure \ref{fig:base-fibre} which has been inspired from \cite[Figure 10.5.1]{marsden}.